 - Remove the bilge drain plug(s), if installed. - Thoroughly wash the fiberglass exterior, especially the antifouling portion of the bottom.
 Remove as much marine growth as possible.
-Lightly wax the exterior fiberglass components. - Remove all oxidation from the exterior hardware and apply a light film of mois-

-- ture-displacing lubricant. - Remove propellers and grease the propeller shafts using light waterproof grease. - Remove batteries and clean using clear, clean water.
+Lightly wax the exterior fiberglass components. - Remove all oxidation from the exterior hardware and apply a light film of moisture displacing lubricant. - Remove propellers and grease the propeller shafts using light waterproof grease. - Remove batteries and clean using clear, clean water.
 Make sure batteries have sufficient water and terminals are clean.
-Keep the batteries charged and stored in a cool, dry place and safe from freezing.
-See section 4, Electrical Systems, and the battery owner's manual for more information. - Follow the AC and DC electrical systems maintenance instructions in section 4, Electrical Systems. - Coat all faucets and exposed electrical components in the cabin and cockpit with a protecting oil. - Thoroughly clean the interior of the boat; vacuum all carpets and dry-clean upholstery. - Remove cushions - Open the refrigerator/cooler door and as many locker doors as possible.
+Keep the batteries charged and stored in a cool, dry place and safe from freezing throughout the storage period. - Refer to section 4, Electrical Systems, for information on the maintenance of the AC and DC electrical systems. - Coat all faucets and exposed electrical components in the cabin and cockpit with a protecting oil. - Thoroughly clean the interior of the boat; vacuum all carpets and dry-clean drapes and upholstery. - · Remove cushions - Open the refrigerator/cooler door and as many locker doors as possible.
 Leaving as many of these areas open as possible will improve fresh air ventilation during the storage period. - Place a mildew preventive system in the cabin area before it is closed for storage. - Clean the exterior upholstery with a good vinyl cleaner, and dry thoroughly.
 Spray the weather covers and boat upholstery with a spray disinfectant.
 Enclosed areas such as the refrigerator, shower basin, storage locker areas, etc., should also be sprayed with a disinfectant.